-This hasn’t always been the case, however.
+However, this hasn’t always been the case.
 During the 1980s, Democrats were associated with the color red, while Republicans were represented by the color blue.
 It was during the 2000 presidential election when journalist Tim Russert used the terms “red states” and “blue states” based on the colored maps that were used during his televised coverage.
 Since that time, media outlets have used red for Republican and blue for Democrat as the standard color scheme for their maps.

-House balance gives a better indication of a party’s electoral strength in a state than basic party identification and provides a definitive score that shows the strength of a party in an election.
+House balance gives a better indication of a party’s electoral strength in a state than basic party identification.
+It provides a definitive score that shows the strength of a party in an election.
 House balance takes into account the number of independents in a state.
 For example, California receives 55 electoral votes and has a house balance of 46D and 7R (53 out of 55).

 According to Gallup tracking, there were 15 stable blue states in 2017.
 Those states are: